ianmackenzie/elm-3d-camera/README.md

 ```

 This allows you to, for example, do a perspective projection of 3D points and
-line segments into 2D so that those lines can be rendered with SVG:
+line segments into 2D so that those points and lines can be rendered with SVG:

 ![Perspective projection](https://ianmackenzie.github.io/elm-3d-camera/1.0.0/projection.png)